 Gathering under giant mango trees, the villagers sang and danced for us.
-It was wonderful to see how much the other bloggers were enjoying it and we were all eager to make the most of a fantastic photographic opportunity.
+It was wonderful to see how much everyone was enjoying it, visitors and locals alike.
+Tom was a big hit with the children, discussing the merits of various football teams.

 Now I am the kind of person who finds it impossible to keep still to the rhythm of a drum so it was inevitable that at some point I would join the dance.
-Well it would have been rude not to.
+Well, it would have been rude not to.

 I was worried that with all this noise the Kumpo, if indeed it even existed, would be far too shy to show its face.
 As the music grew louder and the dancing more frantic I spotted what can only be described as a giant haystack with a large spike sticking out of its head, slowly make its way towards us through the village.
 I needn’t have worried, the Kumpo was anything but shy.

 The Kumpo came nearer and nearer and the music grew even louder and before I knew it there it was right in front of me gently swaying.
-Then in a flash of the eye it lent forward and was spinning on its spike.
+Then in a flash of the eye, it lent forward and was spinning on its spike.